rxcle/rxindi-support/help.md

 ## Blocks
 Certain statements implicitly start a logical scope _Block_ in which all consecutive statements are processed until the Block is closed.
 Blocks are closed either implicitly or explicitly.
 For example the `IF` statement (`${?...}`) will start a block.
 This means that everything following the `IF` statement is placed in a block and only gets processed if the `IF` is _true_.
 The block is either explicitly closed using an `END` statement (`.`) or implicitly by using an `ELSE` statement; Which will actually start a _new_ implicit block for the `ELSE`.
-Additionally the end of an InDesign story or a Table cell also implicitly closes all open blocks.
+Additionally, the end of an InDesign story or a Table cell also implicitly closes all open blocks.

 The statement types that have block behavior are: `IF`, `ELSE`, `LOOP` and `COMPONENT`.